justinlnx/StudyGuide/amz/amz_countTriangle.md

-# Count numbner of Triangles
+# Count number of Triangles
 Given n points in the plane, find the number of right triangles that can be formed with these points, where the two sides of the right angle are parallel to either the x or y axes

 ## Solution